salilab/imp/modules/em2d/README.md

 version 2 of the License, or (at your option) any later version.

 _Publications_:
- - Javier A. Velazquez-Muriel, Keren Lasker, Daniel Russel, Jeremy Phillips, Benjamin M. Webb, Dina Schneidman-Duhovny, Andrej Sali, \quote{Assembly of macromolecular complexes by satisfaciton of spatial restraints from electron microscopy images}, <em>Proc Natl Acad Sci USA 109(46), 18821-18826</em>, 2012.
+ - Javier A. Velazquez-Muriel, Keren Lasker, Daniel Russel, Jeremy Phillips, Benjamin M. Webb, Dina Schneidman-Duhovny, Andrej Sali, \quote{Assembly of macromolecular complexes by satisfaction of spatial restraints from electron microscopy images}, <em>Proc Natl Acad Sci USA 109(46), 18821-18826</em>, 2012.
  - Schneidman-Duhovny et al. A method for integrative structure determination of protein-protein complexes.
 Bioinformatics.
 2012;28(24):3282-9.